AI-powered text processing using embeddings and large language models.

 llm:generate(prompt: string, options: string, arg1: any, arg2: any, ...) → typed

-Supported Output Types: string, int, double, boolean, list<string>, list<int>, list<double>, list<boolean> Prompt Templating: Use ${Variable} for direct variable interpolation or ${arg_1}, ${arg_2} for positional arguments.
-Examples:
+Supported Output Types: string, int, double, boolean, list<string>, list<int>, list<double>, list<boolean> Prompt Templating: Use ${Variable} for direct variable interpolation or ${arg_1}, ${arg_2}, etc. for positional arguments.
+Model Selection: Use semicolon-separated list in selected_models to filter which models to use:

 product_summary(Name, Price, Summary) <-